jeremylo/ethical-voice/docs/index.md

 - a Redis server for session token storage; and
 - a Caddy server to serve static app and dashboard files, and reverse proxy API requests to their respective APIs.

+In the diagram below, "SRO" refers to a senior responsible officer, who receives submissions from their associated patients (the users of the app).

 ![system architecture diagram](system-architecture.png)

 ## Metrics gathered